bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Ansible has an internal mechanism called **Variables precedence**.

-When a variable is defined in a yml file, the position of the file in the ansible inventory is critical and very important.
+When a variable is defined in an yml file, the position of the file in the ansible inventory is critical and very important.

-For example, a variable defined in /etc/ansible/inventory/group_vars/all/ will have the less precedence, and a variable defined in /etc/ansible/inventory/cluster will have an higher precedence, and so win if loaded.
+For example, a variable defined in /etc/ansible/inventory/group_vars/all/ will have the less precedence, and a variable defined in /etc/ansible/inventory/cluster will have a higher precedence, and so win if loaded.

 The full list of available variables precedence is provided in Ansible documentation: https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable

-This feature is key to the stack and key for system administrator to manipulate the **BlueBanquise** stack they way he/she wants.
+This feature is key to the stack and key for system administrator to manipulate the **BlueBanquise** stack the way he/she wants.

 For example, values can be set by default, and then redefined for some groups of hosts without changing the default for all others.
 Or it is simply possible to fix a dynamic variable to the desired value in hosts definitions if dynamic value is not the one expected.
 Etc.